mdn/kuma/docs/rendering.rst

      alert('How about this?');
    &lt;/script&gt;

-The environment in preview is different than in regular KumaScript rendering:
+Fewer environment variables are passed to the KumaScript server for preview than when generating the :ref:`kumascript-content`:

 url
    The base URL of the website, like ``https://developer.mozilla.org/``